mohammadamreen60/college_rank_predictor/README.md

 Project: College Predictor
 This project aims to predict the most suitable college for a student based on their academic data (e.g., marks, entrance exam scores).
 The web app is built using Flask and integrates a trained machine learning model to provide predictions.

-File Structure:
+File Descriptions:

-pgsql
-Copy
-Edit
-college_predictor/
-├── app.py                ← Flask app
-├── train_model.py        ← Script to train the machine learning model ├── college_model.pkl     ← Trained machine learning model saved as a pickle file ├── label_encoder.pkl     ← Label encoder for encoding categorical labels (e.g., college names) saved as a pickle file ├── college_cutoff_data.csv ← CSV file containing historical data about college cutoffs for various courses ├── templates/
-│   ├── index.html        ← Input form where users can enter their academic data for prediction │   └── result.html       ← Page to display the prediction result (which college the user is likely to get into) File Descriptions: app.py: This is the main Flask app that runs the web server and handles HTTP requests.
+app.py: This is the main Flask app that runs the web server and handles HTTP requests.
 It loads the trained model (college_model.pkl) and label encoder (label_encoder.pkl), processes user inputs through the web form, makes predictions using the trained model, and renders the result on the result.html page.